How to Control Sex Emotions

 Our upbringing can also influence our sexual emotions.
 For example, people who were raised in strict or religious households may have more negative sex emotions than people who were raised in more open and accepting households.

-Sex Emotions and Relationships
+How Sex Emotions Impact Your Relationships

 Sex emotions can also impact our relationships in other ways.
 For example, if we are feeling shame or guilt about sex, we may be less likely to communicate our needs and desires to our partner.
 This can lead to frustration and conflict in the relationship.